5 Steps to Swifter Turn Times

-The appraisal profession is evolving at all times.
-Commonly, it seems, appraisers are asked to provide additional information or have steps added to their appraisal process.
-All to guarantee the end user is presented with the best information to be had.
-In order to stay current with the constantly changing requirements, Grantham Appraisal & Realty, Inc. is always acquiring additional tools and improving processes to increase efficiency so we can do more work for you.
-At Grantham Appraisal & Realty, Inc. we know that time is important to everybody, so below are some tips you can do to accelerate the process every time you order an appraisal from Grantham Appraisal & Realty, Inc..
+The appraisal profession is evolving constantly.
+Regularly, it seems, appraisers are asked to offer more information or have steps added to their process.
+All to ensure their client has the best data to be had.
+To stay current with the always changing requirements, Grantham Appraisal & Realty, Inc. is constantly seeking new tools and improving processes in order to increase efficiency so we can do more work for you.
+At Grantham Appraisal & Realty, Inc. we know that time is important to everybody, so we've listed a handful of items you can do to lower turn times on any appraisals ordered from Grantham Appraisal & Realty, Inc..

-- By ordering online, you receive automatic e-mail notifications that the order was received, and fast, secure .PDF format report delivery.
-This tip alone will save the most time!
-No longer do we have to re-key information from a fax, and nor will you wonder whether the order was received.
+- By ordering online, you get automatic e-mail confirmations that the assignment was received, and fast, secure .PDF format report delivery.
+This tip single-handedly will save the most time!
+We don't have to retype information from a fax, and you don't have to wonder whether we got the request.

 - Are you providing complete and accurate data about the subject property?

-- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
-And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-We even welcome lists of recent sales from the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+- Being just one number off on the street address can really unnecessarily interrupt an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is great information to include with the request.
+We even welcome lists of recent sales from the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may be different from yours.

-If you have any questions about your property or a job we're working on for you, you're always free to contact us
+You're always free to call us at if you have any questions about your property or an appraisal we're working on for you.

-- Let us know up front of the property's distinct features.
+- Let us know up front of the property's distinct elements.

-- It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how differing characteristics add to or detract from what otherwise would be a property's market value.
-When ordering your report, let us know if there are unique features of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we would find out on our own, knowing them as soon as possible makes your report arrive sooner.
+- Cookie-cutter homes are relatively easy to appraise.
+Most of an appraiser's time is spent analyzing how differing elements contribute to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique details of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
+While these are things that we'll find out on our own, knowing them as early as possible is likely to make your report arrive more quickly.

-Hearing from you -- the person they are working with on their loan -- a little information about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can decrease the appraisal inspection time.
-Our website has many pages of relevant information about the appraisal process for homeowners.
-Please feel free to share it with your customers.
-They can even call us if they want to meet the staff and learn more about our services.
-And tell them it's to their benefit to set the appointment without delay!
+Coming directly from you -- a person they have been working with on their loan -- a little information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely shorten the appraisal inspection time.
+Please feel free to point your clients to this website, where we have several pages of helpful information for homeowners and others describing the appraisal process.
+Tell them to call us if they want to become familiar with the staff and our services.
+And tell them it's to their advantage to set the appointment as quickly as possible!

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As each important milestone in an assignment is completed, that information can be viewed instantly online.
-There's no faster way to keep track of your report's status.
+As each important milestone in an assignment is completed, that information is available instantly to you online.
+It's never been faster and easier to track the status of your report.